Chapter 5101:9-9 Federal Tax Return Information Safeguarding Procedures

 (3) Past, present, or future payment for health care to an individual; and

-(4) Eligibility information of an individual for the medicaid, disability medical assistance or refugee medical assistance program, or any other plan or program that provides medical assistance or pays the cost of medical care.
+(4) Eligibility information of an individual for the medicaid, disability medical assistance, or refugee medical assistance program, or any other plan or program that provides medical assistance or pays the cost of medical care.

-(C) All current and future recipients of medicaid, disability medical assistance, and refugee medical assistance, or any other plan or program that provides medical assistance or pays the cost of medical care, received or will receive a privacy notice outlining the following descriptions of uses and disclosures, and recipient procedures:
+(C) All current and future recipients of medicaid, disability medical assistance, refugee medical assistance, or any other plan or program that provides medical assistance or pays the cost of medical care, received or will receive a privacy notice outlining the following descriptions of uses and disclosures, and recipient procedures:

-(1) A description of the types of uses and disclosures of PHI the Ohio department of job and family services (ODJFS) or its delegated entity is permitted with examples to include payment, treatment, and healthcare operations;
+(1) A description of the types of uses and disclosures of PHI the Ohio department of job and family services (ODJFS) or its delegated entity is permitted to make, with examples to include payment, treatment, and healthcare operations;

 (2) A description of other uses and disclosures permitted under HIPAA without written consent or authorization to include examples such as required by law;